thomas-mauran/chess-tui/README.md

 Here I installed stockfish using homebrew and gave chess-tui the path the the engine binary.
 This command will store in your home directory the chess engine path so you don't have to relink it everytime !

+### Documentation

+You can find the documentation of the project [here](https://thomas-mauran.github.io/chess-tui/docs/Intro)

 ### Roadmap